lkcozy/code-notes/README.md

 ### Leader

+- [The Surprising Power of Documentation](https://vadimkravcenko.com/shorts/proper-documentation/): If you’re a technical co-founder - extract every bit of knowledge that you can and put it into writing.
 - [CEO's Concern](https://www.linkedin.com/posts/miri-curiel_startupstruggles-engineeringleadership-engineeringmetrics-activity-7054466615173611520-w8YN)
 - [From good to great: A capability framework for building exceptional product engineering teams](https://buriti.ca/from-good-to-great-a-capability-framework-for-building-exceptional-product-engineering-teams-a8ca4e9e8f47): A framework for team members to work together and collaborate effectively
 - [Building an onboarding plan for engineering managers Process](https://leaddev.com/process/building-onboarding-plan-engineering-managers): An effective onboarding plan for engineering managers should focus on providing a sense of belonging and a sense of accomplishment.